Reflecting Types

 Constructors

-List<ReflectoConstructor> constructors = type.constructors().list();
+List<ReflectoConstructor> constructors = reflection.constructors().list();

-List<ReflectoConstructor> declaredConstructors = type.declared().constructors().list();
+List<ReflectoConstructor> declaredConstructors = reflection.constructors().declared().list();

-// find constructor by parameter types
+// find constructor by arguments types

-ReflectoConstructor constructor = type.constructors().find(Collection.class)
+ReflectoConstructor constructor = reflection.constructors().get(Collection.class);

 Object instance = constructor.newInstance(Set.of(1));